wavesplatform/docs.wavesplatform/docs/en/ride/functions/verifier-function.md

 - `false` (the transaction or the order is denied),
 - error (the transaction or the order is denied).

-If dApp does not have the verifier function, then the default verification is performed, that is, checking that the first [proof](/en/blockchain/transaction/transaction-proof) is a sender's signature.
-The following function do the same as the default implementation:
+If the dApp does not have a verifier function, then the default verification is performed, that is, checking that the first [proof](/en/blockchain/transaction/transaction-proof) of the transaction/order is the sender's signature.
+The following function does the same as the default implementation:

    ```ride
    @Verifier(tx)